PostPCEra/zeal-debian/README.md

 ## Binary packages

-An [Ubuntu PPA](https://launchpad.net/~jerzy-kozera/+archive/zeal-ppa) is available with Ubuntu Quantal packages.
+An [Ubuntu PPA](https://launchpad.net/~jerzy-kozera/+archive/zeal-ppa) is available with Ubuntu Precise and Quantal packages.

 Also a 32-bit Windows binary with all dependencies is available to download from Dropbox - [zeal.zip](https://www.dropbox.com/s/aggp899jz2lzmfa/zeal.zip) (29M).